Bangladesh - World Nuclear Performance Report

 Two VVER-1200 units are under construction in Bangladesh at Rooppur, on the east bank of the Padma River, about 160 km northwest of Dhaka.

-Construction at the site continues to progress, with concreting of the outer containment shells of the two units achieved in March 2023 and January 2024, respectively.
 Earlier, in October 2022 the government announced that the construction of Rooppur was running approximately one year behind schedule due to issues stemming from the COVID-19 pandemic and Russia’s invasion of Ukraine.
-Unit 1 is now expected to start providing electricity to Bangladesh’s national grid in 2025.
+Unit 1 is now expected to start providing electricity to Bangladesh’s national grid in 2026.
+In March 2025 hydraulic tests were completed, and the turbine was